misterblack1/trs80-diagnosticrom/README.md

 ![Mother Board Components](https://github.com/misterblack1/trs80-diagnosticrom/blob/main/documentation/Model%203%20Motherboard%20Layout%20Small%20800.png?raw=true)

-The Model 3 motherboard layout is shown above.
+The Model III motherboard layout is shown above.
 I recommend referring to the Radio Shack Technical Service Manual for help in identifying what components might be bad on your system, but the picture should give you a head-start.

 ![Model I Motherboard](https://github.com/misterblack1/trs80-diagnosticrom/blob/main/documentation/Model%201%20DRAM%20and%20VRAM.png?raw=true)